-We offer a nutritious breakfast to all students each and every school day.
+We offer a nutritious breakfast to all students in K-6 each and every school day.
 Parental consent forms are part of the online registration package and will not be sent home at the beginning of each year.
 Monthly menus are linked in our newsletter and posted on our school website for you to view.